DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Basketball Scoreboard**: Created a web application using Flask to simulate a basketball scoreboard.
 The scoreboard allows users to input the names of the home and away teams, track scores (1-point, 2-point, and 3-point baskets), fouls, and display the current quarter or overtime.
 The game progresses through regular quarters, halftime, and overtime periods as needed, with a final winner determined based on scores.

   This project demonstrates the use of Flask for web development and real-time updating of game states, showcasing interactive elements like score tracking, foul recording, and game progression logic.
+* Day 114: Internet Speed Test Application

+  - **Internet Speed Test Application**: Developed a desktop application using Tkinter to measure internet speed.
+The application tests the download and upload speed as well as the ping of the user's internet connection.
+Results are displayed in the application window in real-time.

+    - **Speed Test**: Utilized the Speedtest library to measure download and upload speeds in Mbps, and ping in milliseconds.
+The results are displayed in a user-friendly format.
+    - **User Interface**: Designed a simple and intuitive GUI using Tkinter, with buttons to start the speed test, display information about the application, and exit the program.
+    - **Information Dialog**: Added an information dialog box to provide users with details about the application's functionality.

+  This project demonstrates the use of Tkinter for building desktop applications and integrating third-party libraries to perform real-time internet speed tests.